vespa-engine/blog/_posts/2022-01-27-billion-scale-knn-part-two.md

 With approximate nearest neighbor search in Vespa, the traversal of the HNSW graph uses one thread per search irrespective of the number of configured rank profile search threads; the threads are put to use if the ranking profile uses higher-level subsequent [ranking phases](https://docs.vespa.ai/en/phased-ranking.html).
-For use cases and ranking profiles without higher level ranking phases, it's recommended to explicit configure one thread to avoid idling searcher threads which are not used for the graph traversal. *Recall@10* versus latency is provided in the figure below:
+For use cases and ranking profiles without higher level ranking phases, we recommend explicitly configuring one thread to avoid idling searcher threads which are not used for the graph traversal. *Recall@10* versus latency is provided in the figure below: